A snapshot: schools in Mombasa considered (but not necessarily chosen) by English-speaking expats.

 Click here to read our full review of the Aga Khan Academy, Mombasa.

-National Curriculum for England/ IGCSE /A-Level; ages 2-18; co-ed; day and weekly boarding; independent; privately owned; 870 students
+National Curriculum for England/ IGCSE; ages 2-16; co-ed; day and weekly boarding; independent; privately owned; 870 students

 Part of the Braeburn group of schools.
-The primary and secondary schools are the only schools in Mombasa to be accredited by the Council of International Schools (CIS) and the primary school is also accredited by the Independent Association of Prep Schools (IAPS).
-Also offering BTECs in Travel and Tourism and Business, either on their own or in conjunction with A-Levels.
-Also accredited by British Schools Overseas (BSO), inspected by the Independent Schools Inspectorate (ISI) and a member of the Independent Association of Prep Schools (IAPS).
+The primary and secondary schools are the only schools in Mombasa to be accredited by the Council of International Schools (CIS) and the primary school is also inspected by the Independent Association of Prep Schools (IAPS).
+Inspected by the Independent Schools Inspectorate (ISI) for British Schools Overseas (BSO).

 Click here to read our full review of the Braeburn Mombasa International School

 This school has been brought to our attention, but until we have more reports from parents, we are unable to consider updating our review.